SamuelTakyiBoateng/Awesome-books/README.md

 # 📖 [Capstone-Project] <a name="about-project"></a>

-**Capstone Project**  It provides a homepage of my Module 1 microverse capstone project.
+**AwesomeBook**  It provides a homepage of my Module 2 awesomebook project.

 ## 🛠 Built With <a name="built-with"></a>